Pata Negra Ham: curiosities and myths

 Iberian crossed breed could also be of the highest quality, they have simply been crossed in a grade between 50% and 99% with another similar race.

 The result is Bellota hams or cebo with more fat infiltration in the meat, it makes them very mellow and perhaps less strong flavor.
+The appearance of the meat has a fine marbling of fat, which makes it so juicy.

 Still, the Iberians hams quality, pure or not, depends on: